mkokol/node.js/README.md

 node.js test task
 =================

-App provides you to manage companies and their contacts
+App provides you ability to manage companies and their contacts.

 Run